 - Remove the rice from heat and fluff it with a fork.
 Cover with the lid and set it aside to steam for 15 minutes.

-- Gently fold the reserved chimichurri sauce into the rice and drizzle with extra olive oil, if you want.
+- Gently fold the reserved chimichurri sauce into the rice and drizzle with olive oil, as needed.

-- I highly recommend tasting the chimichurri sauce before stirring it into the rice.
-Add salt, minced garlic, and diced peppers until you have a more balanced flavor.
+- Taste and season.
+Taste the chimichurri sauce and adjust the flavor before stirring it into the rice.
+Add a pinch of salt, extra garlic, or more diced peppers until it’s just right.